 REDCap Survey offers many of the same functions as Qualtrics, but with enhanced support for managing identifying data about survey subjects.
 It is recommended for research studies, particularly those that collect PII or PHI.
 REDCap Survey is offered through the Weill Cornell Medicine CTSC.

 Cost and Fees

 There is no cost for using Qualtrics.

 There is no cost for research use of REDCap.
 Non-research use of REDCap incurs a fee of $500 per year per database, which is charged by the CTSC.

 Surveys created in Qualtrics or REDCap are subject to multiple Weill Cornell Medicine policies.
 These include, but are not limited to:

 - 11.01 - Responsible Use of Information Technology Resources

 - All HIPAA policies, including 3.1 through 3.22 and 14.01 through 14.14.

-Users creating surveys that are part of human subjects research are responsible for acquiring and maintaining all necessary Institutional Review Board (IRB) approvals, including informed consent forms, on file.
-For information on IRB processes, please consult the Office of Research Integrity.
+Users creating surveys that are part of human subjects research are responsible for acquiring and maintaining all necessary Institutional Review Board (IRB) approvals, including informed consent forms.